Since the outbreak of COVID-19 at the end of 2019, the South African retail market has seen some interesting changes.

 Budgeting and constant tracking of what is spent, especially on incidental purchases like a quick lunch while shopping, is essential during the holiday period in order to avoid overspending.
 By drawing up a festive season budget and tracking what is spent, you’ll be able to plan and manage holiday costs to prevent yourself from overspending.
 This will enable you to have more money available for the things that you really need during the festive season.

 Also, it’s wise to think about spending the extra money on items that will bring real benefits in the New Year.
 We should use bonuses to pay for essential items such as; tyres for a vehicle, school fees, gym or club fees, or even paying off clothing accounts.
 Not to mention how a 13th cheque can also prove to be a great booster for an emergency or rainy day fund.
-A recent Wonga customer survey revealed that only 31% of the respondents have a separate savings account for an emergency expense.
+A recent Wonga customer survey revealed that only 31% of the respondents have a seperate savings account for an emergency expense.
 Many financial experts recommend that consumers have at least three months’ worth of income in an emergency fund, therefore a 13th cheque is the perfect way to start to building or strengthening an emergency fund.